Spin-induced Quadrupole Moment (SIQM) Test for Eccentric Compact Binaries: Waveforms

 \section{Waveforms}

-We employ an inspiral, frequency-domain model, based on the stationary phase approximation (SPA), of Ref.~\cite{Sridhar:2024zms} providing 3PN accurate phasing expressions for spinning compact binaries on eccentric orbits.
-Reference~\cite{Sridhar:2024zms} extended by adding the spin information to an earlier work of Ref.~\cite{Moore:2016qxz} which assumed nonspinning binary components.
+We employ a frequency domain, inspiral model, based on stationary phase approximation (SPA), of ~\cite{Sridhar:2024zms} providing 3PN accurate phasing expressions for spinning compact binaries on eccentric orbits.
+Reference~\cite{Sridhar:2024zms} extended by including the spin information to an earlier work~\cite{Moore:2016qxz} which assumed nonspinning components.
 We further augment this with 2PN accurate prescription for the dominant harmonic (quadrupolar) amplitude and orbital phase through 4PN order for the circular part~\cite{Krishnendu:2017shb, Mishra:2016whh}.
-Note also, the eccentricity related corrections of Ref.~\cite{Sridhar:2024zms} are accurate to $\mathcal{O}(e_0^8)$ which means only terms beyond the 8th power in the eccentricity parameter ($e_0$) are neglected.
-It was shown in Ref.~\cite{Sridhar:2024zms} that, such a model should be accurate enough to analyze systems with eccentricities up to $e_0\sim0.5$.
-The structure of the waveform employed takes the following form { } In the above, various symbols have their usual meaning; see Ref.~\cite{Mishra:2016whh} for details.
-Note also that, the subscript label `$k$' indicates association with the $k^{\rm th}$ harmonic.
-However, for the current work we restrict ourselves to the contributions from only the second ($k=2$) harmonic.
-Further, what is not explicit in this formula, is the dependence on the parameter $\kappa_{1,2}$ or equivalently their (anti-)symmetric combinations ($\kappa_a$) $\kappa_s$ but these are included in the the phase, $\Psi$, and amplitude coefficients, $C^{(n)}_k$s, and can be found in \cite{Krishnendu:2017shb,Mishra:2016whh}.
+Note also, the eccentricity related corrections of \cite{Sridhar:2024zms} are accurate to $\mathcal{O}(e_0^8)$ which means only terms beyond the 8th power in eccentricity are neglected.
+It was shown in Ref.~\cite{Sridhar:2024zms} that, such a model should be accurate enough to analyze systems with eccentricities up to $\sim$0.5.
+The structure of the waveform employed takes the following form